![]() Amsterdam to Brussels by train: A Thalys at Brussels Midi. |

 Meal, coffee or beer before boarding

-In Paris, the Brasserie Terminus Nord (www.terminusnord.com) directly across the road from Paris Gare du Nord is a great place for a meal, coffee or beer before boarding a Thalys to Brussels, Cologne or Amsterdam.
-Click here for two other great dining recommendations near the Gare du Nord.
+In Paris, the Brasserie Terminus Nord (www.terminusnord.com) is directly across the road from Paris Gare du Nord, a great place for a meal, coffee or beer before boarding a high-speed train to Brussels, Cologne or Amsterdam.
+Seafood a speciality, their oysters are superb.
+See other suggested restaurants near Paris Nord.

-In Amsterdam for a coffee, beer or meal before boarding the train to Brussels or Paris, try the beautifully retro Grand Cafe 1e Klas on platform 2B - give my regards to the cockatoo on the bar...
+In Amsterdam for a coffee, beer or meal before boarding the train to Brussels or Paris, try the beautifully retro Grand Cafe 1e Klas on platform 2B - give my regards to Elvis, the cockatoo on the bar.

 How to buy tickets